nichoth/template-tonic-spa/README.md

-# template js
+# template tonic
-A template for *dependency* JS modules -- modules intended to be a dependency of application code.
+A template showing an example of [tonic](https://tonicframework.dev/) + client-side routing.

 ## use
 1. Use the *template* button in github.
 Or clone this then `rm -rf .git && git init`.
 Then `npm i && npm init`.